 The process is detailed above, but it begins by submitting an adoption application.
 We will review your application and contact your references.
 If everything is satisfactory, your application will be approved!
 We will contact you to ask any additional questions.
 Depending on which cat you'd like to meet, we will set up an appointment at one of our locations.
 You will meet the pets you are interested in and find your purr-fect match!

 We typically begin processing the business day after the application is received.
 The length of the process depends on how long it takes us to get into contact with your references.
 We must speak to two references in order to approve the application, so the sooner we can get in touch with them, the quicker your application will be approved.

 CAN I TAKE HOME A CAT THE SAME DAY I SUBMIT MY APPLICATION?

-Our policies do not allow same-day adoptions in order to prevent cats being returned.
-A pre-approved application is required to meet or take home a cat or kitten.
+Our policies do not allow same-day adoptions.
+We prefer applicants to think about adoption for at least 24 hours before taking a cat home, as it is a big decision and can be a 20-year commitment.
+An approved application is required to meet or take home a cat or kitten.
 Please allow a minimum of 24 hours before reaching out regarding the status of your application.